Support

 Since there is no civil airport within Celle itself, the most convenient option for tourists is flying into Hanover.
 This airport is located just 37 kilometres from the city and serves as the main air gateway to the region.
 An alternative option is the airport in Bremen, situated approximately 100 kilometres away, which is also well-connected to the country's transport network.

-The city has no airport.
-Nearest cities with air connections:
+The city does not have its own airport.
+Nearest cities with air service:

 By Train